samrich76/Lending_Risk_Analysis/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+**Income source** verification through third party for:

+- Customers in the 10 plus years employment and who applies loan for debt consolidation.
+- Higher income customers earning more than 120,000 annual income
+- Installments greater than 600 per month

+**Approve no lesser than 5%** of the recommended lending amount for customers in the grades B,D,F and G

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- We used following Python library
+We used following **Python library**
 - Pandas, numpy , seaborn, matplotlib
 - python version is 3.8
-- used google colab for all the development activity
+- google colab for all the development activity

 ## Acknowledgements
 Give credit here.